aresti/bryn/README.md

 The advantage of this setup is that you get the benefits of webpack for both vanilla Django templates and your Vue SPA.
 See `frontend/vue.config.js` for further details.

 You can use npm to manage all js dependencies, even outside of the Vue SPA, and webpack will deal with bundling, tree shaking and asset injection.
-Whitenoise is used to serve static files, and the directory `frontend/build/templates` is included in Django's template dirs setting.
+Whitenoise is used to serve static files, and the directory `frontend/build/templates` is included in Django's template dirs.

 <!-- GETTING STARTED -->